 OneTeam Helps You Get the Most out of Color Team Reviews

 Enter OneTeam.
+OneTeam is a full lifecycle business development platform, with integrated proposal automation software.
 The Proposal Manager assigns the color team reviewers to the proposal and sends them the link and the review time.
-If the company uses Microsoft 365, the proposal volume document within OneTeam will actually be stored in SharePoint, allowing every color team reviewer to review the same document at once.
+If you have Microsoft 365, the proposal volume document within OneTeam will actually be stored in SharePoint, allowing every color team reviewer to review the same document at once.
 All reviewers make edits, add comments, and even see each other’s edits and comments in real time as they’re made.

 Differing opinions about a section can either be hashed out in real time or at least shared at the time of review.
 For example, one reviewer may be working ahead of the others and notice a problem with a paragraph.
 By commenting on it, this reviewer will save the others from having to point out the same issue.
 Best of all, when each of the reviewers is finished, they simply exit the document and all work is saved to the single document that everyone is reviewing.
 No combining, no adjudication, no loss of edits.